-Taleb mentions The Tipping Point which started a trend of people looking for virality and networking effects.
-He says viral effects are too difficult to predict to take those studies seriously.
+But he says that viral effects are too difficult to predict to take those studies seriously.

 Chapter 11: Randomness and Our Mind: We Are Probably Blind

 He mentions Thinking Fast and Slow and discusses a few more biases.
-I invite you to check Thinking Fast and Slow as that’s more in depth.
+I invite you to check Thinking Fast and Slow because it’s more in depth.